What is Email Authentication

 How it works

-Email authentication is a one-time technical setup within AdRoll, so that your brand’s email sending domain (such as example.com) can be optimized to send email with AdRoll.
-Email authentication will publish some information in DNS — a globally registry for internet information — with two kinds of information:
+Email authentication is an optional, but recommended for security and deliverability, so that your brand’s email sending domain (such as example.com) can be optimized to send email with AdRoll.
+This one-time setup process will have you update some information within your DNS management tool with two kinds of information:

 - SPF, to show which IP addresses that your brand domain allows to send email from.

 - DKIM, to protect the integrity of your email content as it travels the internet.

 When email authentication is set up successfully, your AdRoll-sent email will also be able to pass DMARC — an email security policy that your business might enforce.

 Go to Email Settings, then choose Email Authentication.
 Or, navigate manually by logging in and navigating to either Email Newsletters or Automated Emails, Email Settings, then Email Authentication.

 If you’ve already setup your pixel on your website, the sending domain field will be pre-filled with this, but you can also “Delete Configuration Data” to specify any sending domain that you choose.
 You can delete or update a new sending domain at any time.

 By default, AdRoll supplies and recommends a “CNAME” style for email authentication setup.
 However, if your website domain has been purchased from Shopify, or if email authentication is otherwise limited to “TXT”-styled configuration methods, click “Delete Configuration Data” and choose the “TXT” option.

 Either way, click “Generate” to see the configuration data you’ll need to copy over.